Cumming, Georgia: 1912 racial conflict of Cumming

 However, most of the audience members agreed that Forsyth County should integrate.
 Williams was excluded from Oprah's show and arrested for trespassing.

 City growth

 Today, the city is experiencing new growth and bears little resemblance to the small rural town it was mere decades ago.
 The completion of Georgia 400 has helped turn Cumming into a commuter town for metropolitan Atlanta.
 The city holds the Cumming Country Fair & Festival every October.
 The Sawnee Mountain Preserve provides views of the city from the top of Sawnee Mountain.
 In 1956, Buford Dam, along the Chattahoochee River, started operating.
 The reservoir that it created is called Lake Lanier.
-The lake, a popular spot for boaters, has generated income from tourists for Cumming as well as provides a source of drinking water.
+The lake, a popular spot for boaters, has generated income from tourists for Cumming and provides a source of drinking water.

 Geography

 Cumming is located in the center of Forsyth County at (34.208464, -84.137575).
 It is 39 mi northeast of downtown Atlanta and 15 mi northeast of Alpharetta.

 According to the United States Census Bureau, Cumming has a total area of 15.9 km2, of which 15.8 km2 is land and 0.1 km2, or 0.58%, is water.